Consensys/doc.goquorum/docs/tutorials/kubernetes/deploy-charts.md

 `rawGenesisConfig.blockchain.nodes` to the number that you'd like.
 We recommend using the Byzantine formula of `N=3F+1` when setting the number of validators.

+One more thing to note is that when `cluster.cloudNativeServices: true` is set, the genesis job will not add the [Quickstart](../quorum-dev-quickstart/index.md) test accounts into the genesis file.

 When you are ready deploy the chart with :

 ```bash